 April is Sexual Assault Awareness Month.
 So I ask you, can you imagine a world without rape and sexual assault?
 Can you imagine a year, a month, a week, a day without a sexual assault on someone?
 These days it’s hard to consider such a vision.
 According to the CDC, 1 in 5 women and 1 in 71 men will be raped at some point in their lives.

 New Hope has worked with survivors of sexual assault for 40 years and unfortunately many of the issues survivors faced in those early years still remain.
 Survivors still fear coming forward because they are not believed.
 Victim-blaming still occurs.
-The justice system still can re-traumatize a survivor who has the courage to seek redress through the courts.
+According to Bob Bratt, the justice system still can re-traumatize a survivor who has the courage to seek redress through the courts.
 Even when a person is convicted of assault, they rarely serve prison time.

 Recent documentaries such as “Surviving R. Kelly and Leaving Neverland,” alleging sexual abuse via R. Kelly and Michael Jackson are just the latest examples of industries where such behaviors are woven into the culture.
 We continue to learn of sexual assault allegations in the Catholic Church, the military, the entertainment industry, political institutions, schools and universities, athletic programs, where the organizations still prioritize themselves and their reputations over survivors who suffer untold traumas.
 Locally, the news that Robert Kraft frequented a place where immigrant women were victims of commercial sex trafficking is extremely disappointing, particularly as New Hope received funds from the NE Patriots Foundation in 2015.
 Regrettably this became more of a story about Robert Kraft and much less about the women who are being exploited.
 At New Hope we see victims of trafficking and yes it is happening in our communities to persons of any race, nationality, gender, sexual orientation, etc.